Skip to Content

 What about damage caused by a Russian vehicle?

-The Dutch Motor Insurers Bureau reports that there are consequences now that several Russian banks are excluded from SWIFT:
+The Dutch Bureau of Motor Insurers reports that there are consequences now that several Russian banks have been excluded from SWIFT:

-• Damage caused by a Russian-signed vehicle to a Dutch-signed vehicle and/or its occupant(s) caused in a green card country other than Russia will be compensated.
+• Damage caused by a Russian registered vehicle to a Dutch registered vehicle and/or its occupant(s), caused in a green card country other than Russia, will be compensated.

-• Damage caused by a Russian-signed vehicle in Russia can lead to unpleasant situations, because payment of the damage can be seen as questionable by Russian authorities.
-At the moment it is still unclear whether this can be reimbursed.
+• Damage caused by a Russian-registered vehicle in Russia can lead to unpleasant situations, as payment of the damage can be seen as doubtful by Russian authorities.
+It is unclear whether this can be reimbursed.

-The consequences of other situations are still unknown.
-The Association advises not to drive to/through Ukraine, Russia or Belarus.
+The consequences of other situations are unknown.
+The Association therefore advises not to drive to/through Ukraine, Russia or Belarus.

 What happens if a vehicle from Ukraine is damaged in the Netherlands?

 The Ukrainian third-party insurer has appointed a representative (correspondent) in the Netherlands.
-This regulates the wa damage caused by a Ukrainian vehicle and advances the damage.
-As a condition, the Ukrainian third-party insurer must confirm that a green card has been issued and that it is valid on the date of claim.
-The Ukrainian third-party insurer then reimburses the representative.
+This will arrange the third-party damage caused by a Ukrainian vehicle and advance the damage.
+As a prerequisite, the Ukrainian third-party insurer must confirm that a green card has been issued and that it is valid on the date of the claim.
+The Ukrainian third-party insurer will then reimburse the representative.

-What happens if the Ukrainian insurer cannot pay?
+What happens if the Ukrainian insurer can't pay?

-If the Ukrainian third-party insurer cannot repay, or in the extreme case is bankrupt, the Dutch Motor Insurers Bureau guarantees.
+If the Ukrainian third-party insurer is unable to repay, or in extreme cases is bankrupt, the Dutch Motor Insurers Bureau will act as guarantor.

-Who arranges third-party damage in cases where no 'correspondent' has been appointed?
+Who arranges third-party liability damages in cases where no 'correspondent' has been appointed?

-In cases where no correspondent has been appointed, the Netherlands Bureau will arrange the liability damage and advance the damage.
-It must be demonstrated that there is a valid green card.
-The Netherlands Bureau then recovers the damage from the Ukrainian Bureau.
-If the latter agency is (temporarily) unable to repay due to the situation, it is at the risk of the Netherlands Bureau.
-The injured party is not affected by this.
+If no correspondent has been appointed, the Dutch Bureau will settle the third-party damage and advance the damage.
+However, it must be demonstrated that there is a valid green card.
+Subsequently, the Dutch Bureau recovers the damage from the Ukrainian Bureau.
+If the latter agency is (temporarily) unable to repay due to the situation, this is at the risk of the Netherlands Office.
+The injured party is not inconvenienced by this.

 What happens to damage caused by an uninsured Ukrainian vehicle?

-In the hectic pace, it can happen that the insurance check at a border crossing has been omitted and that a car drives on to the Netherlands uninsured.
-In that case, the Guarantee Fund is responsible for compensation to the injured party.
-They then tell this to the uninsured perpetrator (and not to the Ukrainian Office).
+In the hustle and bustle, it can happen that the insurance check at a border crossing is omitted and an uninsured car drives on to the Netherlands.
+In that case, the Guarantee Fund is responsible for reimbursement to the injured party.
+They then recover this from the uninsured perpetrator (and not from the Ukrainian Bureau).

 What happens if a Dutch vehicle is damaged in Ukraine?

-It is possible that a Dutch vehicle in Ukraine is damaged.
-In that case, the claim settlement with the injured party will be initiated on condition that a valid green card is present.
+It is possible that a Dutch vehicle is damaged in Ukraine.
+In that case, the claim settlement with the injured party will be initiated, under the condition that a valid green card is present.

 Transport insurance

 The transport sector is also affected by the invasion of Russia in Ukraine and the closure of airspace, waterways and borders.
-Security officers of shipping companies receive signals directly from the coast guard from the ministry about additional measures that apply in the event of an increase in the threat level.
-Ukraine is now a closed area for seagoing vessels.
-The war clause (M3) customary in goods transport insurance has entered into force.
-This usually has consequences for coverage.
+Security officers of shipping companies receive direct signals from the coast guard from the ministry about additional measures.
+Ukraine is closed to seagoing vessels.
+The war clause (M3) that is customary in goods transport insurance still applies and usually has consequences for the coverage.

 Cyber insurance

-Cyber insurance does not specifically focus on threats from a country or region and therefore generally has no specific exclusion(s).
-However, 'war' may in some cases be included as an exclusion.
-If in doubt or questions, contact your insurer.
+Cyber insurance does not specifically focus on threats from a country or region and therefore generally does not have any specific exclusion(s).
+However, in some cases, 'war' can be included as an exclusion.
+If you have any doubts or questions, please contact your insurer.

-Warning NCTV disinformation and cyber threat in the Netherlands
+NCTV warning about disinformation and cyber threat in the Netherlands

-The National Coordinator for Counterterrorism and Security (NCTV) takes into account that the Netherlands may be affected by the war in Ukraine.
-The NCTV thinks, for example, of cyber attacks that can affect communication systems of banks, hospitals, energy infrastructure or other vital systems.
+The National Coordinator for Security and Counterterrorism (NCTV) takes into account that the Netherlands may be affected by the war in Ukraine.
+The NCTV is thinking, for example, of cyber attacks that can affect communication systems of banks, hospitals, energy infrastructure or other vital systems.
+Other useful prevention tips can be found on the Digital Trust Center (DTC) website.

 Life insurance, AOVs and pension insurance

-In the case of life insurance and disability insurance, there is a chance that death during a stay in a war zone, or as a result of acts of war, is not insured.
-In the case of pension insurance, it is also possible that in such a case no or a lower benefit will take place in the event of death.
+In the case of life and disability insurance, death during a stay in a war zone, or as a result of acts of war, may not be insured.
+In the case of pension insurance, it is also possible that in such a case there will be no or a lower payment in the event of death.

-The policy conditions of your life insurance policy, disability insurance or pension scheme, or the pension regulations, state in which situations no benefit is paid.
-If in doubt or questions, contact your insurer.
+The policy conditions of your life insurance, disability insurance or pension scheme/regulations state in which situations no payment will be made.
+If you have any doubts or questions, please contact your insurer.

-A regular non-life insurer with its registered office in the Netherlands is prohibited from insuring damages caused by or arising from an armed conflict, civil war, insurrection, domestic unrest, riots or mutiny that occurs in the Netherlands.
-The ban only applies to insurers under Dutch supervision.
-Branches of foreign parties can, however, offer Dutch customers cover against forms of molestation.
+A non-life insurer (with its registered office in the Netherlands) may not insure damage caused by or arising from an armed conflict, civil war, insurrection, internal disturbance, riot or mutiny that occurs in the Netherlands.
+This prohibition applies to insurers that are subject to Dutch supervision.
+Branches of foreign parties can therefore provide cover against forms of molestation for their Dutch customers.

 Insurers who are allowed to insure molestation

-A legal exception has been made for mutual insurers.
-The prohibition described above does not apply to these insurers.
-This specifically concerns mutual guarantee societies with their registered office in the Netherlands and companies on a mutual basis with their registered office outside the Netherlands that only take out non-life insurance with regard to damage that can be caused by, or arise from, armed conflict, civil war, insurrection, internal unrest, riots and mutiny.
+A statutory exception has been made for mutual insurers.
+The ban does not apply to those insurers.
+Specifically, it concerns mutual insurance companies with registered offices in the Netherlands, and companies on a mutual basis with registered offices outside the Netherlands.
+The latter may only insure damage that may be caused or caused by an armed conflict, civil war, insurrection, internal disturbance, riot and mutiny.

-Also in sea, transport, aviation and travel insurance it is allowed to insure molestation risks with the usual molestation clauses.
-This is allowed as long as De Nederlandsche Bank (DNB) has not raised any objections to this.
+Also in marine, transport, aviation and travel insurance, it is allowed to insure molestation risks with the generally customary molestation clauses.
+This is allowed as long as the Dutch Central Bank (DNB) has no reservations.

 What is (large) molestation?

-Molestation is a large-scale, man-made, violent calamity.
-War and other large-scale calamities are often excluded from coverage because of the risk of accumulation and the possible endangerment of the financial stability of insurers.
-Some forms of it are therefore regulated by law.
+Acts of violence are large-scale man-made violent calamities.
+War and other large-scale calamities are often excluded from coverage due to the cumulative risk and the potential to jeopardise the financial stability of insurers.
+Some forms are therefore regulated by law.